Expert Guide to Two Medicine - Glacier National Park

 Running Eagle Falls

 Now, let’s talk about Running Eagle Falls, also known as Trick Falls.
 Why the nickname?
-Because depending on when you visit, this waterfall might just pull a fast one on you.
+Depending on when you visit, this waterfall might just pull a fast one on you.
 In the spring, it’s a double-decker with water flowing from both the upper and lower sections.
 But come summer, the upper falls often dry up, leaving just the lower cascade pouring out of a hidden cave.
 It’s a magical sight and one that’s easy to access via a short, family-friendly trail.
 The path is flat and well-maintained, making it perfect for visitors of all ages.

 Aster Falls and Aster Park